-A plug-in hybrid version of Mercedes' AMG GT 4-Door Coupe supersaloon is on the way, as evidenced by new pictures of a prototype version of the car testing in winter conditions.
+A plug-in hybrid version of Mercedes' AMG GT 4-Door Coupe supersaloon is on the way, as evidenced by pictures of a prototype version of the car testing in winter conditions.

 The 2017 concept car that previewed the GT 4-Door Coupe, the Mercedes-AMG GT Concept, was said to have a hybrid V8 engine under the bonnet, but the initial production version of the car launched with the non-hybrid 630bhp 4.0-litre twin-turbo V8 engine used by other 'AMG 63' models in the brand's line-up.

-Mercedes tacitly acknowledged the existence of the GT 73 in late 2019, when a year-end video released by the AMG division showed a GT 4-Door Coupe prototype accelerating away silently under electric power, accompanied by the tagline "the future of performance".
+The hybrid version of the car is expected to be called the Mercedes-AMG GT 73 4-Door Coupe E Power and is set to do battle with the already-on-sale Porsche Panamera hybrid and the Porsche Taycan pure-electric car.
+Mercedes tacitly acknowledged the existence of the car in late 2019, when a year-end video showed a GT 4-Door Coupe prototype accelerating away silently under electric power, accompanied by the tagline "the future of performance".